christiantroyandrada/eturnity_vue_challenge/README.md

 - Program in Vue 2

 ***
-IMPORTANT: Create a zip file of your code and email it.
+CREDITS TO:
+ - Aaron Enser of Eturnity for the original code for the challenge
 ```